01 Jul Homefront Heroines

-Made possible by money raised by National Lottery players, the project focuses on the lives and stories of the women of Oswestry during the First World War.
-It will ensure the extraordinary stories of local women are not lost forever, and the impact the war had on women’s lives – which is still felt today, is recognised.
+Homefront Heroines looked at the lives and stories of the women of Oswestry during the First World War to ensure the extraordinary stories of local women are not lost forever, and the impact the war had on women’s lives – which is still felt today, is recognised.
 Funded by Heritage Lottery Fund and led by project researcher, Sarah Gathercole the project uncovered real local stories, bringing them alive.
 It looked at what roles Oswestry women played on the home front and how they contributed to the war effort.